 Whether you're thinking of buying a brand new car, or considering a used model, you probably have lots of questions

 Buying a car should be an exciting experience but, with so many options available, it can be confusing too.
+There are a few things you need to think about before you start your search and while you're looking.

 Research the car market